Building Bridges for All Students

 In emails after my seminar (abstract + bio) in the seminar series of OSU's Engineering Education, I told friends “I was lively and logical, they had insightful comments, we had fun.”
 Doing it was intellectually stimulating, inspiring me to revise many things in the home-page of my website about Education for Problem Solving, and to add a Short Overview that's a quicker read than the original Longer Overview. {also: my overall homepage has lots of links, to a wide variety of web-pages I've written.}

-a seminar-PowerPoint — available in two kinds of files, PowerPoint (.pptx) and PDF — will give you a feeling for the flavor, and the ideas, although I think the Short Overview (in my Edu-HomePage) is better overall.
+For the seminar I made a PowerPoint — available in two kinds of files, PowerPoint (.pptx) and PDF — that will give you a feeling for the flavor, and the ideas, although I think the Short Overview (in my Edu-HomePage) is better overall.

 Below is the seminar-bio & seminar-abstract (plus a key question for Q-and-R) and first slide (it was on-screen before the seminar began), and an early longer abstract (with more info) that later was condensed.